NativityMiguel Network of Schools: Background

-In 1971, a group of Jesuits opened a middle school in the Lower East Side of Manhattan to serve the waves of Dominican and Puerto Rican immigrants settling in the area.
+In 1971, a group of Jesuits opened a middle school on the Lower East Side of Manhattan to serve the waves of Dominican and Puerto Rican immigrants settling in the area.
 The Nativity Mission Center provided their middle school-aged boys with an educational program in which they could excel academically, socially, and spiritually.

 The extended school day almost doubled that of the local public school, a low student-to-teacher ratio ensured time for one-on-one instruction, and a summer academic program extended learning year round.
 They made a commitment to support their graduates through high school and guide them on to college.

 The Nativity Mission Center flourished, and by the 1980s had attracted the attention of Catholic educators nationwide.
 Replications followed creating the Nativity Network of Schools.
 In 1993, the Christian Brothers opened the first San Miguel School in Providence, Rhode Island.
 Its replication led to the formation of the Lasallian Association of Miguel Schools.
 In 2006, these two networks merged to form the NativityMiguel Network of Schools, allowing for a more efficient way to lead member schools to excellence in education for the underserved.